-We have audited the accompanying financial statements 2015 of NIBC Holding N.V., Den Haag ('the company').
-The financial statements include the consolidated financial statements of NIBC Holding N.V. and its subsidiaries (together: 'the Group') and the company financial statements.
+We have audited the accompanying financial statements 2015 of NIBC Bank N.V., The Hague ('the company').
+The financial statements include the consolidated financial statements of NIBC Bank N.V. and its subsidiaries (together: 'the Group') and the company financial statements.

-The financial statements comprise:
+The consolidated financial statements comprise:

-the consolidated and company balance sheet as at 31 December 2015;

-- the following statements for 2015: the consolidated and company income statement, the consolidated and company statements of comprehensive income, changes in shareholders' equity and cash flows; - the notes, comprising a summary of the significant accounting policies and other explanatory information.
+- the consolidated balance sheet as at 31 December 2015; - the following statements for 2015: the consolidated income statement and the consolidated statements of comprehensive income, changes in shareholder's equity and cash flows; and - the notes, comprising a summary of significant accounting policies and other explanatory information.